 “We weren’t looking at this as a long-term play.
 We just wanted to get our people back to work.
 When we launched this, it was right when the CDC said masks in public will be mandatory.
 I think there will be some demand for these in the long term, but the market is getting super saturated.”

 He’s not wrong.
 Though the number of outdoor companies making reusable masks for consumers remains relatively small, dozens of businesses in other spaces—from The Gap to Disney to the NBA—are hopping on the mask bandwagon and splintering demand.

 “We just wanted to get people through until we could start building our products again,” St. Pierre said.
 “I’m hopeful that our core products are going to come back really strong.
 That’s where we ultimately want to be.”

 Safety is obviously the top concern for mask production, but KEEN, Outdoor Research, and others are also getting granular with the tech specs of these new products—something their customers have come to expect when buying anything performance-related.

 Outdoor Research’s masks are treated with HeiQ NPJ03 antiviral textile technology and come with three removable filters for added protection.
 “High breathability” is discussed in the product’s promo material.
-KEEN’s version is “consciously created with pure BCI-certified cotton canvas…[with] adjustable ear loops for a custom fit,” as one of the company’s reps described them to SNEWS.
+KEEN’s version is “consciously created with pure BCI-certified cotton canvas…[with] adjustable ear loops for a custom fit,” as one of the company’s reps described them to Outside Business Journal.
 The Hyperlite version is made of “interlock micro polyester with a skin-friendly, durable, water-repellent coating.”